 SQL, designed by Donald D. Chamberlin and Raymond F. Boyce and developed by IBM, was released in 1974.
-It was created to manipulate and retrieve data stored in IBM’s database management system.
+The purpose of SQL was to manipulate and retrieve data stored in IBM’s database management system.

 Major Implementations: Amazon Aurora, Database Management Library, Google Fusion Tables, IBM DB2, IBM Lotus Approach, Microsoft Access, OpenLink Virtuoso, Oracle, and many more